 The R/V Prophesy is homeported in Oakland, California and is fully equipped for day trips in the nearshore ocean, the San Francisco Bay, and the Sacramento-San Joaquin River Delta.
 Built on an East Coast lobster boat design, the Prophesy is 30’ overall, diesel-powered, very seaworthy in ocean swell and chop, and can make 18 knots.
 The vessel features a large work area and is equipped with a 10’ hydraulic A-frame, 2,000-lb drum winch, and gypsy winch.

 The North Forty is KEI’s trailerable 26’ Farallon that is homeported in Anchorage, Alaska.
-This vessel is well suited to nearshore operations in the waters of Alaska’s Cook Inlet, Prince William Sound, Kachemak Bay, and around Kodiak Island.
-The North Forty has been used for hydroacoustic fish surveys, zooplankton sampling, and many classic receiving water quality investigations.
+This vessel is well suited to nearshore operations in the waters of Alaska’s Cook Inlet, Prince William Sound, and Kachemak Bay.
+The North Forty has been used for hydroacoustic fish surveys, fish trawling, ADCP current profiling, zooplankton sampling, and many classic receiving water and sediment quality investigations.

 KEI’s other sampling platforms include modular barges equipped with moon pools and tetrapod frames for vibracoring operations, Boston whalers, a pontoon boat, inflatable skiffs of various sizes, and smaller Jon boats and canoes for lake and stream sampling efforts.
 In addition, Arctic on-ice sampling efforts are supported with snowmachines, cargo sleds, and other remote logistics capabilities.